rainforest-dev/abconvert-frontend-interview-question/README.md

 - While this is a frontend-focused challenge, you should write backend code if necessary (e.g., for SSR/SSG or handling API requests).

+- Deploy the project to a publicly accessible URL.

+- Extra features that go beyond the requirements and impress us are encouraged!

 ## Project Description

 This is a minimalistic e-commerce project built using Next.js and Tailwind CSS.